amrrs/python_plus_r_brug/readme.md

 # Combining the Power of R with Python

-Code (to be) presented in Bangalore R Local Meetup
+Code presented in Bangalore R Local Meetup

 ## How to use this project?